What kinds of classes do you offer?

 What other classes are offered for graduates?

 Hannah encourages her students to attend herbal conferences and continue their education through self-study; she provides students with a list of references (conferences, books, websites, online schools) on the first day of class.
-She also plans on offering Advanced Modules beginning in the spring of 2020.
-These modules will be offered individually–meaning you can sign up for as many or as few as you like based on interest.
-These modules will cover a variety of topics based on student interest, and guest teachers will be invited to speak for some of the modules.
+She also has begun to offer Advanced Modules with a variance in subject matter.
+These modules are offered individually–meaning you can sign up for as many or as few as you like based on interest.
+Prior herbal training is recommended when participating in these modules.